-Introduction: Genuine multisite entanglement is an important resource in quantum information protocols and is known to offer significant advantage in quantum tasks in comparison to bipartite entanglement [1].
+Genuine multisite entanglement is an important resource in quantum information protocols and is known to offer significant advantage in quantum tasks in comparison to bipartite entanglement [1].
 In particular, it is the basic ingredient in measurement-based quantum computation [2], and is beneficial in various quantum communication protocols [3].
-Apart from the conventional information tasks, the study of multisite entanglement turns out to be important in understanding many-body phenomena like quantum phase transitions [4] and to understand transport properties in the evolution of photosynthetic complexes [5].
+Apart from the conventional information tasks, the study of multisite entanglement turns out to be important in understanding many-body phenomena like quantum phase transitions [4] and in biological mechanisms to understand transport properties in the evolution of photosynthetic complexes [5].
 Although bipartite entanglement in the case of two spin-1/2 particles is rather well-understood, the situation is quite different in the case of the classification and quantification of entanglement in higher dimensions as well as in multiparty systems.
 The fact that many-particle systems can have different types of useful entanglement, depending on the particular information processing protocols under study, makes the characterization and quantification of entanglement in multiparty systems a difficult proposition.

 In this work, we consider quantum states, with dimer coverings, of 2D quantum spin-1/2 lattice in the form even and odd spin ladders and isotropic square lattices (see Fig. 1).
-These quantum spin-1/2 lattice states, with short-range dimer coverings, are possible ground states of quantum spin liquids, known as resonating valence bond (RVB) states, and are of considerable interest in high-temperature superconductivity [6], cooperative phenomena in many body systems [4], and quantum computation [7].
-These short-range dimer states can be efficiently simulated in laboratories using atoms in optical lattices and cavities using interacting photons [8].
-An interesting aspect of quantum spin-1/2 lattice states, with short-range dimer coverings, is the relation between its entanglement properties and the geometry of the state [9].
-A striking feature of the quantum spin ladder is that the interpolation from the 1D spin chain to the 2D square lattice, by gradually increasing the
+These quantum spin-1/2 lattice states, with short-range dimer coverings, are possible ground states of quantum spin liquids, known as resonating valence bond (RVB) states [6], and are of considerable interest in hightemperature superconductivity [7], cooperative phenomena in many body systems [8],and quantum computation [9].
+These short-range dimer states can be efficiently simulated in laboratories using atoms in optical lattices and cavities using interacting photons [10].
+An interesting aspect of quantum spin-1/2 lattice states, with short-range dimer coverings, is the relation between its entanglement properties and the geometry of the state [11].
+A striking feature of the quantum spin ladder is that the interpolation from the 1D spin chain to the 2D square lattice by gradually increasing the number of legs is not straightforward.
+For example, the quantum characteristics of the Heisenberg ladder ensure that the odd- and the even-legged ladder ground states have different correlation properties.
+Thus, the scaling of entanglement properties of even and odd 2D spin ladders to the isotropic square 2D spin lattice is fundamentally as well as technologically important.